Fuide/Cryptography/docs/Sections/Symmetric Encryption.md

 **Don’t use any algorithm with a block size less than 128-bits**.

 Algorithms like **DES** and **3DES** are also very old<br>
-and have small key sizes that shouldn’t be used.
+and have small key sizes that aren't secure.

 ---